 Is your dog bigger than all the other doggies in the park?
 Do they jump onto your lap as if they were a bouncy ball, unaware of their size?
 Is your pooch the same height as you are when they prop up on their hind legs?

 If you answered “yes” to all of the above questions, then congrats, you are a proud owner of a large breed—or crossbreed—pup!

 Apart from taking up much more space on the couch, the size of the dog plays a crucial role in choosing the right kibble that matches their nutritional needs.
-There is no such thing as one-size-fits-all dog food—different dogs require that the food they eat fits their size.

 From kibble size to the macro-and micronutrient content, there is a lot to consider before choosing the right chow.
 That is why we at Alpha Paw have taken it upon ourselves to help you find the perfect kibble for your furball so that they can achieve optimal health and reach their full potential growth-wise.

 One thing’s for sure: the reviews we conduct are not a result of a paid partnership.
 This is an honest, no-nonsense overview of the best available dog food in the market, based on scientific facts about canine nutrition.

 Before we begin our assessment, we do have our very own Alpha Paw dog food called Natural Vitality™ that is vet-approved and fast becoming the go-to brand for pet parents.
 Our chicken and sweet potato recipe is made to support all dog breeds for all of their life stages.
 Formulated with purposeful ingredients in accordance with AAFCO guidelines, our dog food is a natural source of protein, carbohydrates, and healthy fats.

 Evaluation Process for the Best Large Breed Dog Food